-The Computational Geosciences program at UC Davis focuses on the role of atmospheric models and modeling tools in building an understanding of atmospheric phenomena and improving weather forecasting systems.
+The Computational Geosciences program at UC Davis focuses on the development and use of regional and global climate and weather models, and associated modeling tools, to build an understanding of atmospheric phenomena and improve weather forecasting systems.
 Computing power has increased exponentially over the past decade, stimulating a significant burst of new research focused on developing software that can take advantage of the rapidly advancing hardware.
 In particular, it has become increasingly important to design atmospheric models which are capable of scaling on systems with tens to hundreds of thousands of processors.
 Hence, significant effort has been directed to the study and application of modern numerical techniques to simulating the atmosphere, developing tools for assimilating observations into predictive models and building algorithms for processing and analyzing large climate datasets.

 Select a faculty member's name below to visit their web page.